fverdugo/GalerkinToolkit.jl/README.md

 - [**STABLE**](https://fverdugo.github.io/GalerkinToolkit.jl/stable) &mdash; **Documentation for the most recently tagged version.**
 - [**LATEST**](https://fverdugo.github.io/GalerkinToolkit.jl/dev) &mdash; *Documentation for the in-development version.*

+## How to Cite

+If you use GalerkinToolkit.jl in your work, please cite using the reference given in [CITATION.cff](https://github.com/fverdugo/GalerkinToolkit.jl/blob/main/CITATION.cff).

 ## Help and discussion

 - You can open a new discussion to ask questions [here](https://github.com/fverdugo/GalerkinToolkit.jl/discussions).